New Bern in Craven County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 In addition, it is included in the North Carolina Division of Archives and History series list.

 Location.
 35° 6.484′ N, 77° 2.263′ W. Marker is in New Bern, North Carolina, in Craven County.
-Marker is on Broad Street (Business U.S. 70) near Craven Street, on the right when traveling west.
+It is on Broad Street (Business U.S. 70) near Craven Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: New Bern NC 28560, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-William Gaston (within shouting distance of this marker); Abner Nash (within shouting distance of this marker); Richard Dobbs Spaight (within shouting distance of this marker); Richard Dobbs Spaight, the Younger (within shouting distance of this marker); Christ Church (within shouting distance of this marker); First Provincial Congress (within shouting distance of this marker); Craven County World Wars 1 and 2 Memorial (within shouting distance of this marker); First Printing Press In N.C. (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: William Gaston (within shouting distance of this marker); Abner Nash (within shouting distance of this marker); Richard Dobbs Spaight (within shouting distance of this marker); Richard Dobbs Spaight, the Younger (within shouting distance of this marker); Christ Church (within shouting distance of this marker); First Provincial Congress (within shouting distance of this marker); Craven County World Wars 1 and 2 Memorial (within shouting distance of this marker); First Printing Press In N.C. (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in New Bern.

 Regarding Graham A. Barden.
 Congressman Barden's grave is located in Cedar Grove Cemetery, New Bern, NC.

-1. BARDEN, Graham Arthur, (1896 - 1967).
+Also see . . .
+BARDEN, Graham Arthur, (1896 - 1967).
 Barden's information in the Biographical Directory of the United States Congress.
 (Submitted on October 22, 2009, by Kevin W. of Stafford, Virginia.)

 Credits.
-This page was last revised on November 28, 2019.
+This page was last revised on May 29, 2024.
 It was originally submitted on October 21, 2009, by Kevin W. of Stafford, Virginia.
-This page has been viewed 715 times since then and 29 times this year.
-Photos: 1, 2. submitted on October 22, 2009, by Kevin W. of Stafford, Virginia.
+This page has been viewed 894 times since then and 18 times this year.
+Photos: 1. submitted on October 22, 2009, by Kevin W. of Stafford, Virginia.
+2. submitted on April 5, 2024, by Larry Gertner of New York, New York.
+3. submitted on October 22, 2009, by Kevin W. of Stafford, Virginia.